mogulcoder26/GPT-api-/README.md

-# GPT-api-
-repo for generating prompts and using runCompletions from GPT api

 # Axios:

 axios is a library that provides a simple and easy-to-use interface for making HTTP requests in Node.js.
 In this particular case, it is used to make a GET request to the YouTube Search Results API to retrieve data in JSON format.